-Executive functioning issues are a hallmark of ADHD and autism.
-When a child’s executive functions are impaired or delayed they are more likely to act impulsively, have strong emotional reactions and outbursts, be rigid, disorganized, and unable to plan or complete a task with multiple steps.
+Executive functioning issues are a hallmark symptom of both ADHD and autism.
+Children with executive functioning problems are more likely to act impulsively, have strong emotional reactions and outbursts, be rigid, disorganized, and unable to plan or complete a task with multiple steps.

 Disclaimer: This post contains affiliate links.

 When executive functions are well developed, a child will be able to:

 - understand how other people feel.

 List of Executive Function Skills: